Skip to main content

 Exclude Access Groups from Audits

 The user can exclude access groups from being audited by unchecking the Is auditable option for the access group.
-This can be done - either by individual access group or in bulk - via the CONNECT > Configuration > Access Group page.
+This can be done - either by individual access group or in bulk - via the Configuration >IDM Settings > Access Group page.

 To configure per access group:

-• Navigate to the CONNECT > Configuration > Access Groups page.
+• Navigate to the Configuration >IDM Settings > Access Groups page.

-• Select the access group that require updating by selecting the tick box on the right of the screen.
+• Select the access group that requires updating by selecting the tick box on the right of the screen.

 • Alternatively to the last 2 steps, the user can select the access group that requires updating by clicking on its name on the left of the screen, which automatically navigates to the Access Group edit page.